hanegraaff/stock-advisor-software/README.md

 http://www.fmaconferences.org/Vegas/Papers/DspJanuary2016.pdf

-They suggest, among other things, that when taken individually or even on average, analyst price targets are not a good predictor of returns, relative agreement or disagreement is.
+They suggest, among other things, that when taken individually or even on average, analyst price targets are not a good predictor of returns, but relative agreement or disagreement is.

 The code presented here is based one the ```security-valuator``` project